abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 ### Statically vs dynamically typed

 - `Statically-typed` do type checking at compile-time
-- `dynamically-typed` do type checking at runtime
+- `dynamically-typed` do type-checking at runtime

 ---